top of page

 A Bit About Me

-My main areas of research are experimental ethics, philosophy of language, and epistemology.
+My main areas of research are experimental ethics, philosophy of AI, philosophy of language, and epistemology.
 Plus, I have never found a methodological question I do not find fascinating.
-Currently I am finishing up a paper exploring the extent interpersonal categories – such as trust and empathy – apply to AI.
-I am finishing up another paper exploring ways to empirically measure the distinct epistemic pathways of showing vs telling in moral advice, pathways that have been conflated in armchair philosophy, experimental philosophy, and psychology.
+Recent research has explored the extent that interpersonal moral relationships and attitudes – such as trust and empathy – apply to AI.
+My most recent paper explores ways to empirically measure the distinct epistemic pathways of showing vs telling in LLM-generated moral advice, pathways that have been conflated in armchair philosophy, experimental philosophy, and psychology.

 Previously I was a postdoc at the University of Kent's Department of Psychology, funded by the Leverhulme Trust, as part of the Multidimensional Trust in Moral Machines team.
 There I researched the social epistemology of AI and how AI fits into our existing concept of trust.